dotswg/dots-architecture/draft-mortensen-dots-architecture.md

   a DOTS architecture.

-* There is no assumption that the signal channel and the data channel should terminate on the same server and these may be loosely coupled.
+* There is no assumption that the signal channel and the data channel should terminate on the same server: they may be loosely coupled.

 Architecture